-New Hanover County Public Health & Social Services Building
+New Hanover County Health & Human Services Building

-The new Public Health and Social Services building was designed by Sawyer Sherwood and Associates, and will be built by Monteith Construction.
-The new building will include:
+The new Health and Human Services building was designed by Sawyer Sherwood and Associates, and was built by Monteith Construction.
+The new building includes:

 - Four stories